jessepollak/card/README.md

 ## Usage

-To use, you'll need to include the corret CSS and Javascript files into your HTML
+To use, you'll need to include the correct CSS and Javascript files into your HTML.
+You can find the necessary files at `/build/js/card.min.js` and `/build/css/card.min.css` and include them in your HTML like so.

 ```html
 <!-- in HEAD -->